 If you’ve been directed to this page, your account may be suspended for having too many hard bounces.
 We are required by ISPs and anti-spam organizations to suspend accounts with high bounce rates to avoid any further issues while we investigate possible causes.

 In this article, you’ll learn about bounces and account suspension.

 What are bounces?

 When a suspension occurs, you will receive an email to the account's contact e-mail address briefly explaining the issue and directing you to the account to answer questions.
 Once the questions are submitted, someone from our Compliance Team will follow up with you to help expedite the investigation.

-During an account suspension sending is disabled, but all other interaction with the application should continue to work (logging in, API requests, accessing your data, etc.).
+During an account suspension, sending is disabled but all other interaction with the application (logging in, API requests, accessing your data, etc.) should continue to work.
 We know you have a business to run and we don't want to hold you up.